 Anticipate and be proactive

-Besides helping the customers with issue resolving, anticipating the issues to avoid the same problem with others adds to the beauty of reducing customer efforts.
-For instance, if a few customers have called for the instructions of using the same product again and again then the CSRs must be equipped and also responsible to inform or design a guide that educates the customers before their queries.
+Besides helping the customers with issue resolution, anticipating the issues to avoid the same problem with others adds to the beauty of reducing customer efforts.
+For instance, if a few customers have repeatedly called for instructions on using the same product, then the CSRs must be equipped and responsible for informing or designing a guide that educates the customers before their queries.
 This reduces customers' efforts to call and wait.

 Feedback from the dissatisfied ones

-Getting in touch with already satisfied and happy customers only to get the feedback is not the solution.
-The real face of the business and the need for improvement can be best interpreted by the feedback from the dissatisfied ones.
-Tackling the furious customers with politeness, listening to what they have to say and working on it is the major parameter to decide customer loyalty.
+Getting in touch with already satisfied and happy customers only to get feedback is not the solution.
+The feedback from the dissatisfied ones can best interpret the real face of the business and the need for improvement.
+Tackling furious customers politely, listening to what they have to say and working on it is the major parameter to deciding customer loyalty.

 Therefore comes the 'Customer Effort Score'

-As a whole what can assure customer loyalty is reduced customer efforts, be it the call centers, brick and mortar store or any online channel.
-Customers are indifferent towards the touchpoints companies use but what all they care about is ‘less efforts’ on any channel they reach out to the brand.
-Switching from one representative to the other on call or chat, delay in resolution to the problem, number of clicks required to reach the specific representative, service or product is not their cup of tea.
-They need an unsophisticated, extremely simple and smooth experience with a value to their money.
+As a whole, what can assure customer loyalty is reduced customer efforts, be it the call centres, brick-and-mortar stores or any online channel.
+Customers are indifferent towards the touchpoints companies use, but they only care about 'less effort' on any channel they reach out to the brand.
+Switching from one representative to the other on call or chat, delay in resolution to the problem, or the number of clicks required to reach the specific representative, service or product is not their cup of tea.
+They need an unsophisticated, extremely simple and smooth experience with value for their money.